Zoës Kitchen

-Zoës Kitchen is a Mediterranean Style restaurant chain that is a subsidiary of the Cava Group.
-Their headquarters are located in Plano, Texas, United States.
-By 2013, the chain grew to include over 200 locations across 17 states; however, the acquisition by Cava has resulted in a reduction in Zoe's locations (some replaced by Cava restaurants); as of late December 2022, 35 locations in 13 states remained.
-At the rate of closures shown in 2022 it is expected the chain will no longer be active sometime in 2023.
+Zoës Kitchen was a Mediterranean Style restaurant chain, and a subsidiary of the Cava Group.
+Their headquarters were located in Plano, Texas.
+In 2013, the chain had grown to host over 200 locations across 17 states, however, acquisition by Cava Group resulted in a reduction of Zoe's locations (some replaced by Cava restaurants).

 History

-Zoës Kitchen was originally based in Homewood, Alabama in June 1995 as Zoe's Kitchen Inc. It was founded by Zoë and Marcus Cassimus.
-Originally, the restaurants were not franchised with Cassimus retaining a 51 percent ownership stake in all newly opened locations.
+Zoës Kitchen was originally based in Homewood, Alabama as "Zoe's Kitchen Inc".
+It was founded in June 1995 by Zoë and Marcus Cassimus.
+Initially, the restaurants were not franchised, and Cassimus retained a 51% ownership stake in all subsequently opened locations.

-Its first location opened in October 1995 in downtown Homewood.
+The first location opened in October 1995 in downtown Homewood.
 A second location opened in the Riverchase section of Hoover in 1999, and a third in downtown Birmingham in March 2001.
-The restaurant continued its expansion with the opening of its first store outside the Birmingham area in Tuscaloosa in May 2001 and its first out of state location in Nashville, Tennessee in the fall of 2001.
-By 2006, Zoës had expanded to sixteen restaurants, with eight located in Alabama and others located in Phoenix, Nashville, Memphis, Baton Rouge and Destin.
+The restaurant continued expansion with the opening of its first store outside the Birmingham area, with a Tuscaloosa store opening in May 2001 and the first out of state location, Nashville, Tennessee opening in the fall of 2001.
+By 2006, Zoës operated sixteen restaurants, eight located in Alabama and others located in Phoenix, Nashville, Memphis, Baton Rouge and Destin.

-With 20 stores open by 2007, Cassimus sold a majority ownership stake to Brentwood Associates of Los Angeles.
-Following the purchase, Cassimus announced that he would remain as chief executive.
-The company would still be headquartered in Birmingham, and the menu would not be affected.
-Additionally, it was revealed that the sale could potentially result in the opening of 200 new franchises over the next five years.
-By Spring 2008 GE Capital Solutions loaned the company ten million dollars to allow for the development of 50 new stores across the southeast and southwest.
+With 20 stores in operation by 2007, Cassimus sold a majority ownership stake to Brentwood Associates of Los Angeles.
+Following the purchase, Cassimus announced that he would remain as Chief Executive Officer.
+The company was still headquartered in Birmingham, and the menu was not affected.
+Additionally, it was revealed that the sale would potentially result in the opening of 200 new franchises over the next five years.

+In Spring 2008, GE Capital Solutions loaned the company ten million dollars which allowed for the development of 50 new stores across the southeast and southwest.

-In November 2008, Cassimus resigned with Greg Dollarhyde taking his place as CEO.
-Formerly the CEO of Baja Fresh, Dollarhyde announced that he would be looking to expand the restaurant to new locales with two-thirds remaining company owned and the remainder being franchised.
+In November 2008, Cassimus resigned, and Greg Dollarhyde, the former CEO of Baja Fresh, replaced him.
+Dollarhyde announced that he would be looking to expand the restaurant to new locations, with two-thirds remaining company owned and the remainder being franchised.